freeCodeCamp/classroom/README.md

 | ISR  | Incremental Static Regeneration |
 | CSR  | Client Side Rendering           |

-> SSR is probably the focus point.
+> ISR is probably the focus point.
 Checkout this [article](https://dev.to/mbaljeetsingh/what-is-csr-ssr-ssg-isr-different-rendering-strategies-and-which-framework-does-it-better-angular-react-vue-4lkp) to understand these concepts and how they are helpful.

 ## License